-This statement applies to StorIt Limited, its subsidiaries or affiliates, (hereafter referred to as ‘the Organisation’, “we”, “us”, or “our”) that are required to make statements in respect of eliminating slavery and human trafficking.
-The information included in the statement refers to the Organisation’s financial year ending 31st December 2021.
+This statement applies to CMS Distribution (hereafter referred to as ‘the Organisation’, “we”, “us”, or “our”) and the requirement to publish statements in respect of our efforts to combat modern slavery in our own business and our supply chains.
+The information included in the statement refers to the Organisation’s financial year ending 31st December 2022.

 - ORGANISTIONAL STRUCTURE

-The Organisation is the ultimate parent company of a group of companies supplying business and consumer technologies all over the world, employing over 500 people who work from our sites in the UK, Ireland, France, the Netherlands, Sweden, Germany, Australia, China and the US.
+The Organisation is part of a group of companies supplying business and consumer technologies all over the world, employing over 430 people who work from our sites in the UK, Ireland, and the Netherlands.

-We acknowledge our responsibilities in relation to tackling modern slavery and commit to complying with the provisions in applicable legislation, such as the Modern Slavery Act 2015 in the UK, the Criminal Law (Human Trafficking) Act 2008 (an amended in 2013) for the Republic of Ireland, and the FAR anti-human trafficking provisions in the US, where we operate
+We acknowledge our responsibilities in relation to tackling modern slavery and commit to complying with the provisions in applicable legislation; the Modern Slavery Act 2015 in the UK, the Criminal Law (Human Trafficking) Act 2008 (an amended in 2013) in the Republic of Ireland, and the Child Labour and Due Diligence Law Act in the Netherlands.